RanchoDVT/Comp-V5/README.md

 ## Rewrite (3.0)

 Here we go!
-This is a rewritten version of Comp_V2 (with some exceptions).\
+This is a rewritten version of Comp_V2 (with some exceptions).
-We are at b2, I don't Vex V5 Hardware to test with, as school is over.\
+We are at b2, I don't Vex V5 Hardware to test with, as school is over.
 When high school starts for me, I *will* be in a robotics class, and then I can start testing.

-3.0b2:
+3.0b4:

-1: Readd the gif player using the newest version of gifdec ✅
+1: Automatic Emergency Braking 🔃 (Must have vision sensor or AI vision)